 Since 2001, Attorney Stephanie S. Lee has represented her clients in immigration, family law and estate planning.
 Ms. Lee is a certified mediator.
 She has mediated numerous family matters at Orange County Family Court as a senior mediator.
 She’s been successfully handling cases including property division, child custody, child support, spousal support and domestic violence.
 Ms. Lee also assists couples in estate planning.

-Currently, many judges at the court recognize mediation as the best alternative dispute resolution for the family matters since mediation can help resolve family issues amicably and peacefully.
+Currently, many judges at the court recognize mediation as the best dispute resolution for the family matters since mediation helps resolve family issues amicably and peacefully.
 However, divorcing couples are not used to this process and don’t recognize its value.
 Accordingly, many judges endeavor to educate and encourage them to participate in mediation.

 Upon graduating Loyola Law School in 2001, Ms. Lee immediately passed the California Bar.
-She was listed in Dean’s Honor during the law school.
+She was listed in Dean’s Honor during law school.
 She also externed at the Probate Division of the Los Angeles County Counsel.
 Attorney Lee assists her clients in immigration matters including family petition, investment, employment and naturalization.

 Fluent in both English and Korean, recently she worked at the District Attorney’s Office in OC and was assigned to the Juvenile Court under the Trial Attorney Program.
 There she witnesses that most juvenile delinquents come from dysfunctional families, especially in single parents where father figures are absent.
 She realizes that divorce must be prevented; if inevitable, it must be done peacefully minimizing the damage to the kids as much as possible.
 The couples can control their divorce through mediation.
 They shouldn’t let the court control their cases and destine their lives by someone who doesn’t know their families well enough.
 The couples can remain as friends not as enemies through the mediation process.